fpl/lovergine.com/posts/2024-09-04-vagrant-vbox-guix.md

 provisioning time.
 That is a requirement if the box would be exposed on public network, because the default private and public keys of Vagrant are publicly distributed.

-That is usaully and automagically done by `vagrant` at first boot, but Guix is a read-only system and - as we will see - the Guix system is still not completely supported by Vagrant.
+That is usually and automagically done by `vagrant` at first boot, but Guix is a read-only system and - as we will see - the Guix system is still not completely supported by Vagrant.